Bariona/RISC-CPU/README.md

 ## General

+- Regard CPU as **finite-state machine**, remember that verilog is HDL language!

 - the size of mem is 128KB, which implies the `mem_a` only 16:0 is used.

 - About Verilog